 As a scholar-practitioner in the discipline of psychology, Dr. Reay has vigorously discovered ways to help prevent children from experiencing the long-term consequences of parental alienation.
 She developed the Family Reflections Model and is the Founder and Clinical Director of the Family Reflections Reunification Program Inc. This highly specialized program is the first of its kind worldwide and draws families from the United States and Canada, with interest being shown as well in some parts of Europe.
 As traditional therapeutic approaches have proven not to work in severe parental alienation cases, Dr. Reay designed the Family Reflections Program to rely on an integrated, multi-disciplinary team of mental health professionals throughout the United States and Canada to work with this specialized population.
 The Family Reflections Program has a proven 95% success rate in re-establishing a healthy relationship within a very short period of time between severely alienated children/youths and their rejected parent.

-Her newest peer-reviewed scholarly article is titled Family Reflections: A Promising Therapeutic Program Designed to Treat Severely Alienated Children and Their Family System (in press, American Journal of Family Therapy, Volume 43, Issue 2, 2015).
+Her newest peer-reviewed scholarly article is titled Family Reflections: A Promising Therapeutic Program Designed to Treat Severely Alienated Children and Their Family System (in press, American Journal of Family Therapy, Volume 43, Issue 2, pages 197-207, 2015).
 Dr. Reay is currently conducting two additional research studies on this topic.

 Dr. Reay participated in the October 2014 Parental Alienation Symposium sponsored by the International Support Network For Alienated Families (ISNAF) held in Long Beach, California.
 From there, she was on a prestigious panel of experts at the first-ever U.S. parental alienation colloquium held in Long Beach, California.
 The purpose of the first annual colloquium was “to unite key leaders in the parental alienation community and create an organized drive to change the system that currently allows emotional harm and abuse to children by alienation” (ISNAF website).